 We are deeply sorry for your loss - the staff at Ashley Valley Funeral Home

-He was preceded in death by his parents, Absalom and Mamie, his brothers, Shirley, Dan, and Boyd, and his daughter-in-law, Tina Price.
+He was preceded in death by his parents, his brother Marvin, his sister Vena, his son Michael, and his wife Rosemary.

 The family wishes to thank the entire staff of Ashley Regional Medical Center for all the care and support they provided Hollis.
 In lieu of flowers, donations can be made to the Utah Honor Flight.